coralieclot/coralieclot/README.md

 **I'm Coralie**

-👩‍💻 I'm a Data Scientist with a special love for SQL and data transformation.
-I currently work as Data Science Teaching Assistant and am loving sharing my knowledge but most importantly learning from the students' perspectives and questions. \
+👩‍💻 I'm a Data Analyst with a special love for SQL and data transformation.
+I currently work as Data Analytics Product Manager @ Dailymotion.
-I am always open to new opportunities, feel free to reach out to me at coralie.clot@gmail.com

 <!--